wx1988/hcc_taaa/readme.txt

 To run the service, `python code.py 8080`.
 You could access the website at http://localhost:8080/ .

+Setup on Windows environment is not supported for now.

 Software required:
 * Python
 * pymongo, mongdo database